|Tim Roufs||extended search|

 You know why?

-It's very dangerous!
-So that's why we leave it alone.
+So that's why we generally leave it alone -- most of us.
 We leave it just the way it lays.
 That's nothing to monkey with.
 You could feel that power injection in your arms.
 You could feel the electricity there.

 That's what they say when they throw their medicine.

-When that medicine power hits him, you could see him flinge.(82) Ohh!!, that's a great thing!
+When that medicine power hits the one being initiated, you could see him flinge.(82) Ohh!!, that's a great thing to see!
 Well, that's the way they confirm(83) him.
 After he's been confirmed, he's a Medicine Man and he belongs in a medicine group.
 He's a Mide, a Grand Medicine man, and he belongs to the Midewiwin, the Grand Medicine Society.

 Confirming is going to a high staff, a high staff of Indian religion.
 Confirm, maa-mào m^'sh-ka-way-zíi, that's "he's got the power." màa-mo, that's "all together," m^sh-k^-waa-dI-zíz, strong, health, and everything.
 And he's the leader, he's màa-mo m^'ss-k^-wàa, "strong-with-good-will medicine man."

 Every time there's a problem he's used as a Medicine Man.
-If anybody has a problem they drag them in to him.
-They drag them in sickly and they use him to get well.
-They use the words.
+If anybody has a problem they drag that person in to him.
+They drag the person in sickly and they use the Medicine Man for him to get well.
+They use the words, and they use a mixture of medicines that he prepares.

 We call that disease of stricken by the nature of life, wii-à-o ka-pi-tàks-k^n wii-ù, "he didn't believe."
-He didn't believe anything! bI-tàks-ka-go, bI-tà-ko-sk^'n, that means he ran into, he ran into something wrong, of his own will.
+He didn't believe anything! bI-tàks-ka-go, bI-tà-ko-sk^'n, that means he ran into something wrong, of his own will.
 That's a disease you run into.

 In Old John Smith's(85) time they all understood the Midewiwin.
 But there gradually got to be less and less who did.
 When they started drifting away from the Indian belief I was a young man.
 There were places where I stopped and saw the Indian way when I was a young man.
 Ya, I saw the way the Indians believe.
 So I was brought up in the Indian way when I was up to six and seven years old.